 Eventually, estrogen assists in stimulating the secretion of prolactin, which is used to produce milk.

-Research also indicates that high levels of estrogen in late pregnancy block the “calming” influence of the placental progesterone, which contributes to uterine contractions.
+Research indicates that high levels of estrogen in late pregnancy block the “calming” influence of the placental progesterone.

 Estrogen after Pregnancy